Hercynian Forest: Ancient references

 The isolated modern remnants of the Hercynian Forest identify its flora as a mixed one; Oscar Drude identified its Baltic elements associated with North Alpine flora, and North Atlantic species with circumpolar representatives.
 Similarly, Edward Gibbon noted the presence of reindeer—pseudo-Caesar's bos cervi figura—and elk—pseudo-Caesar's alces—in the forest.
 The wild bull which the Romans named the urus was present also, and the European bison and the now-extinct aurochs, Bos primigenius.

-In the Roman sources, the Hercynian Forest was part of ethnographic Germania.
-There is an indication that this circumstance was fairly recent; that is, Posidonius states that the Boii, were once there (as well as in Bohemia which is named for them).